basnijholt/nijho.lt/content/post/auto-install-extras/index.md

 Python's `optional-dependencies` in `pyproject.toml` is the standard mechanism for this, and it's the right packaging primitive.
 You define groups, users install with `pip install agent-cli[rag]`.
-On paper, this is fine.
+On paper, this is perfectly reasonable.

 In practice, it falls apart when you have 13 of them: